 The window below the box will change to display the different rates for using Skype Credit (more on that in a minute), sending text messages, or making calls by using the different subscription plans available for that region.
 You can click the drop-down menu in the top-right corner to change the currency that the prices are calculated in.

 Instead of buying a region-specific monthly subscription plan of minutes, you also have the option of paying for Skype's non-free services as you use them.
 You can do so by using a currency called Skype Credit.
-The amount of Skype Credit that you'll spend when using one of Skype's paid services depends on where you're sending a call or text message through Skype to, or where you're getting a call or text message through Skype from.
+The amount of Skype Credit that you'll spend when using one of its paid services depends on where you're sending a call or text message through Skype to, or where you're getting a call or text message through from.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.